refresh-bio/GTShark/README.md

 docker run -it centos-gtshark
 ```

-Note: The Docker image is not intended as a way of using GTC.
-It can be used to test the instalation process and basic operation of the GTC tool.
+Note: The Docker image is not intended as a way of using GTShark.
+It can be used to test the instalation process and basic operation of the GTShark tool.